snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 }
 {% endhighlight %}

-`<host>` must be the Docker host's IP address which you found in the previous section with the `ifconfig | grep addr` command.
+`<host>` must be the Docker container's IP address which you found in the previous section with the `docker inspect` command.

 Launching the collector in this configuration will then start sinking raw events to your configured NSQ topic, allowing them to be picked up and consumed by other applications, including Stream Enrich.